 Imagine you have been involved in a serious car accident.
-There are injuries, property damages, and one or more persons are likely to be out of work for several weeks, due to the accident.
+There are injuries, damages, and one or more persons are likely to be out of work for several weeks, due to the accident.

 It’s easy to see how this type of situation can quickly lead to a civil suit and both parties will soon be concerned with what that will cost them.
 For the plaintiff, this is an especially important concern, because the answer may affect the damages he or she receives from the civil suit.
 That’s why it’s important to understand the fees of your car accident lawyer.